macmanes-lab/Oyster_River_Protocol/index.rst

 ::

-  python3 ~/BUSCO_v1.1b1/BUSCO_v1.1b1.py -o assemb_name -g Rcorr_trinity.Trinity.fasta -m Trans --cpu 16 -l ~/BUSCO_v1.1b1/vertebrata
+  python3 ~/BUSCO_v1.1b1/BUSCO_v1.1b1.py -m Trans --cpu 16 -l ~/BUSCO_v1.1b1/vertebrata \
+  -o assemb_name -g Rcorr_trinity.Trinity.fasta

 You should evaluate your assembly with Transrate, in addition to BUSCO.
 A Transrate score > .22 is generally thought to be acceptable, though higher scores are usually achievable.
 There is a good*fasta assembly in the output directory which you may want to use.

 ::

-  transrate -o assemb_name -a Rcorr_trinity.Trinity.fasta --left file_1.cor.fastq --right file_2.cor.fastq -t 16
+  transrate -o assemb_name -t 16 \
+  -a Rcorr_trinity.Trinity.fasta \
+  --left file_1.cor.fastq \
+  --right file_2.cor.fastq

 5. Filter
 -----------------------------------